 Art & Design

-JAEYOONMIN is an multidisciplinary Art & Design studio, presenting nature-inspired art, hand-crafted lighting, and window-wall textile panels by JAE SCHALEKAMP.
+JAEYOONMIN is a multidisciplinary Art & Design studio that offers nature-inspired art, hand-crafted lighting, and window-wall textile panels by JAE SCHALEKAMP.

 JAE THE ARTIST